jdeisenberg/icljs/_sources/js_interact1.rst

     </math>

-You will need a square root function, but you can’t write something like ``(sqrt 3)`` because ClojureScript doesn’t have a built-in square root function, you need to use the ``sqrt`` function built into JavaScript’s ``Math`` object.
+You will need a square root function, but you can’t write something like ``(sqrt 3)`` because ClojureScript doesn’t have a built-in square root function.
+You need to use the ``sqrt`` function built into JavaScript’s ``Math`` object.
 Here’s the code:

 .. activecode:: distance
     :caption: Distance Formula